lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 ^^^^^^^^^^^^^

 EnergyPlusToFMU comes pre-configured to handle the most common system configurations.
-Usually, you can simply create an FMU, as described in :doc:`build`, and everything will work as expected.
+Usually, you can simply create an FMU, as described in :doc:`build`, and everything will work.

-The remainder of this section provides tips on configuring EnergyPlusToFMU, to match your particular system and needs.
+The remainder of this section provides tips for configuring EnergyPlusToFMU to match your particular system and needs.
 This may be needed in case problems arise.
 In addition, you may wish to reconfigure EnergyPlusToFMU, for example to optimize the FMU code, or to change the memory model under which it runs.